Code-Institute-Submissions/treasure-hunt/README.md

     * Sound plays
     * Image appears correctly

+### Testing User Stories

+* As a user I want to see a clear welcome message to the website
+    * When the user opens the site they are greeted by a large logo so they know what the game is and a clear welcome message with header and other welcome text

+* As a user i want to clear instructions on how to play the game
+    * Two pages contain story and instructions
+    * Help button is available on every page for an explanation for how the game works

+* As a game player I want easy navigation between the different parts of the game
+    * Single buttons for navigation forward only through the game
+    * Choice of three buttons for difficulty and question answers
+    * Automatically goes onto the next question/stage of the game so no need for next buttons to make it as user friendly as possible

+* As a user on the go I want the game to be optimised for tablet and mobile as well as desktop
+    * Site optimised for mobile, tablet and desktop.
+Tested on multiple devices

+* As a user I want to see great theming throughout
+    * The background image stays the same throughout with a nautical anchors theme
+    * Text and map background is old paper which resembles an old pirate treasure map
+    * Map is styled to look like an old treasure map
+    * Logo and images throughout keep the cartoon theme

+* As a game player who's played the game before, I want a mix of questions so that I can keep playing
+    * Easy, medium and hard levels available to play

+* As a game player I want a sense of achievement when I get a question right or win the game
+    * Visual feedback when you get a question right or wrong
+    * Audio feedback with sound effects for winning, losing and right and wrong answers

+* As a user I want to hear audio cues, but also be able to mute them
+    * Background music plays throughout, with other sound effects throughout
+    * Mute button available to use when music starts playing.
+Easily unmuted with one click.
+Mutes all game sounds

+* As a user I want to see who created the game to find their other websites
+    * Footer included with a link to my GitHub

 #### Issues found on devices and browsers

 Very few issues found across all devices, browsers and screen sizes.
 Images rendered well and all looked as expected and intended.